historical-repositories/gentoo/README.md

 **Footnotes**:

-The "Browse history since" links have to be regenerated for latest commits to be browsable (not usually needed though).
+The “Browse history since” links have to be regenerated for the latest commits to be browsable (not usually needed though).

 ```sh
 branch=head; initial_commit=56bd759df1d0c750a065b8c845e93d5dfa6b549d ;